-Each team cleans 3 times per year and this enables the church to be cleaned approximately every 3/4 weeks.
+Each team cleans three times per year and this enables the church to be cleaned approximately every three to four weeks.

-The hoovers, mop and bucket and brush are kept either in the kitchen or in the Reade Room.
+The hoovers, mop and bucket and brush are kept either in the kitchen or in the Reade Chapel.
 The extension lead is kept in the cupboard under the sink in the kitchen.

 We now have a new hoover which runs on battery so if you are not sure how to empty it or replace the battery please ask for help.

 If anyone has any suggestions for further equipment which would help, please let me know.